 “I got it.”
 The younger muttered a moment later, throwing some coins on the table before sauntering back into the crowd.

 “Okay.
 Nothing to see here.
 Go back to your evening, folks!”
-Wade clapped his hands as there were some scattered applause and a few boo’s from those who wanted to see a fight.
+Wade clapped his hands as there were some scattered applause and a few boos from those who had wanted to see a fight.

-When he retired to his table Abe had gone, and Wade cursed his chances at finding out any more.
+When he retired to his table, Abe had gone, and Wade cursed losing his chance to find out any more.
 Still.
 It was something.
-The accident with this Tommy Blake had been so serious that they had to divert the entire line?
+The accident with this Tommy Blake had been so serious that they’d had to divert the entire line?
 What could have caused that?

 “Mr. Nash?”
 A shadow loomed over his table.
-Wade looked up to see a young man about his age but tall, with dark brown hair in a side parting, and a sheriff’s badge on his breast.
+Wade looked up to see a young man about his age but taller, with dark brown hair in a side parting, and a sheriff’s badge on his breast.

 “Sheriff,” Wade said.
-“Sorry about that little ruckus earlier, the men wont be a problem now.”
+“Sorry about that little ruckus earlier; the men won’t be a problem now.”

 “I can see.
-You’ve got a good handle on them,” the Sheriff sat down without being invited, before leaning to shake Wade’s hand.
+You’ve got a good handle on them.”
+The sheriff sat down without being invited, before leaning to shake Wade’s hand.
 “Tobias Cain.
 Sheriff for Cheyenne.
 I was just about to get involved myself, but you did a good job there.”

 Wade winced.
 “A better job is not having to do it at all,” he quoted his father, earning a bark of a laugh from Cain.

-“Yes’sir.
+“Yessir.
 But life isn’t that easy, is it?”
 Tobias nodded.
 “I’ve heard about you.
 Or more accurately, I’ve heard of Sheriff Samuel Nash.”

 “My father,” Wade nodded.